NTN-based 6G Localization: Vision, Role of LEOs, and Open Problems: Research Landscape and Open Problems

-{\em New Reference Signal Design.} Another shortcoming of the current positioning procedure is that the UE needs to search for a wideband PRS within a certain search window in time.
-Given the distances between the UE and TRPs in TN, this search window is less than a subframe duration.
-However, large relative distances between the reference and neighboring TRPs in NTN will lead to larger search windows spanning over multiple subframes.
-For UE, it may be power-consuming to search for a wideband signal for a sufficiently long time.
-Hence, it might be useful to design narrow-band synchronization signals like synchronization signal blocks which are quasi-co-located with PRS in a deterministic manner.
-For enabling Doppler measurements, 3GPP needs to standardize new narrowband PRS where the PRS resources will be defined over multiple slots.
+{\em New Reference Signal Design.} Another shortcoming with the current positioning process is the need for the UE to search for a wideband PRS within a specific time search window.
+In TNs, where distances between UE and TRPs are smaller, this window is shorter than a subframe duration.
+However, in NTN setups with larger relative distances between reference and neighboring TRPs, the search window expands across multiple subframes.
+For UEs, extended searches for wideband signals can be power-intensive.
+Designing quasi-co-located narrow-band synchronization signals, akin to synchronization signal blocks, alongside PRS in a deterministic manner might be advantageous.
+To enable Doppler measurements, 3GPP needs to standardize new narrowband PRS, with resources defined over multiple slots.
 The TRP and the UE need to maintain phase coherence over the transmission of this signal.
-While 3GPP RAN is looking into single satellite RTT, extending it to multi-RTT has some fundamental limitations.
-For instance, the UE needs to change the timing and frequency compensation of SRS for it to be received by multiple satellites.
-To this end, the specification needs to allow the UE to change its UL timing and frequency momentarily for the SRS transmission while it maintains closed-loop timing and frequency compensation with the serving satellite.
+While 3GPP RAN focuses on single satellite RTT, extending it to multi-RTT encounters fundamental challenges.
+For instance, accommodating multiple satellites necessitates UE adjustment of timing and frequency compensation for SRS reception.
+The specification needs to permit the UE to momentarily modify UL timing and frequency for SRS transmission while maintaining closed-loop timing and frequency compensation with the serving satellite.

 {\em More Dynamic Signaling.} Since satellite locations are constantly changing, the nature of positioning assistance information sent by the LMF to UE should also change over time.
-For instance, the assistance information related to the configuration of neighboring satellites signaled at one-time instance may not be valid for a future time instance.
-Another example is the PRS muting pattern which is static for TN.
-In order to receive the PRS from a far satellite, the transmission of PRS from a near satellite needs to be muted.
+For instance, assistance information related to the configuration of neighboring satellites signaled at one time may become invalid in the future.
+Similarly, the static PRS muting pattern in TN needs adjustment.
+In order to receive the PRS from a distant satellite, the transmission of PRS from a nearby satellite needs to be muted.
 However, since the satellites are moving, the muting patterns must also be dynamic in nature.
-In such scenarios, assuming that the PRSs instances of multiple satellites overlap on the network side, the serving satellite may need to mute some adjacent symbols/slots of the PRS instances in order to compensate for the larger propagation delay of the PRS of the far satellite.
+In such scenarios, assuming overlapping PRS instances of multiple satellites, the serving satellite may need to mute adjacent symbols/slots of PRS instances to account for the larger propagation delay of distant satellite PRS.